AntonewtonQ/AntonewtonQ/README.md

 - 👋 Hi, I’m @AntonewtonQ
-- 💞️ I’m looking to collaborate on Web desesign projects
+- 💞️ I’m a Front-End Developer
-- 📫 How to reach me ...
+- 📫 How to reach me: instagram/antonewton_

 <!---
 AntonewtonQ/AntonewtonQ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.